-MGT-4300: Field Study in International and Global Business Strategy - 3 hours International business environment, strategy formulation, global implementation and governance.
+MGT-4300: Field Study in International and Global Business Strategy (3 hours)

+International business environment, strategy formulation, global implementation and governance.
 Emphasis on business ethics and cultural understanding.
 Course requires travel abroad for a two-week field study.
 The global project pairs student's teams with international companies where they will develop and present strategic plans and responses to real global company problems.
 Fees for the travel abroad portion are in excess of the tuition fee.
 Two-week travel occurs immediately after spring semester.

-MGT-4400: Management Information Systems - 3 hours
+MGT-4400: Management Information Systems (3 hours)

 The purpose, applications and managements of information systems in the organization.
 Applications to corporate, public and private institutional settings.
-Prerequisites: CIS-1000 or consent of instructor.
-Cross-listed with CIS-4400.
+Cross-Listed: CIS-4400.
+Prerequisite: C or higher in CIS-1000 or instructor consent.